melchj/DofusEyeBot/README.md

+## goodbye
+July 27th, 2023

+This was a fun project that I started about 2 (3?) years ago.
+I learned a lot and had fun making it.
+I haven't made progress on it for a long time, and now I admit that I will likely not make progress on it again in the future.
+Thanks everyone who enjoyed it.
+I miss playing Dofus lol.

+-Chonk (Jack)

 # Dofus Eye Discord Bot
 This discord bot is a re-creation of the Free Ringtone's "Perc Screenshot Reader" discord bot, which looks Dofus 5v5 screenshots posted in discord channels and extracts data.
 That project was so messy and inflated that when I wanted to integrate it with the DofusEye backend/frontend, it seemed easier to just start from scratch, keeping only some valuable bits.